 - Peel and chop the avocado and toss it in the juice of one lime.
 The lime juice will prevent browning and add additional flavor to your nachos.

 - Assemble the nachos by placing half of the chips on your serving tray.
 Top evenly with chorizo and refried beans.
-Add remaining half of the chips and add salsa, cheese sauce, sour cream, shredded cheese, and fresh vegetables.
+Then add a second layer of tortilla chips and top with salsa, cheese sauce, sour cream, shredded cheese, and fresh vegetables.